vivo-project/VIVO/README.md

 #### Build Args

 Build args are used at time of building the Docker image.
-Some of the build args are passed to environment variables to be available to the running container.

 | Variable                      | Description                  | Default                              |
 | ----------------------------- | -----------------------------| ------------------------------------ |